 Log in with your SIP address and password.
 If you do not know your password, you can reset it by clicking on the "forgot password" link on the login page.
 Password reset instructions will be emailed to the email address associated with your SIP address.
+The reset link is valid for 24 hours.
 If you do not know your SIP address, please ask the administrator of your OnSIP hosted PBX account.

 What is "Your Professional Call Link?"